pavanpower8897/HighLevel/Kafka/kafka.md

 - Configuration management: Zookeeper helps kafka broker manage configuration information such as topic configuration, broker configuration etc.

 # Kafka broker
+In Kafka broker we are going to write and read data to topic partitions.
 <img width="1478" alt="Screenshot 2023-02-19 at 5 47 52 PM" src="https://user-images.githubusercontent.com/44682188/219947455-0da295ea-4d40-40c5-8247-922c7f14e417.png">

 # Kafka cluster
 Kafka cluster can have multiple kafka brokers, Basically the reason for having multiple kafka brokers is for load sharing and data replication.
 <img width="1540" alt="Screenshot 2023-02-19 at 5 43 43 PM" src="https://user-images.githubusercontent.com/44682188/219947447-e7a6f085-944c-4bb8-a7fe-6bd239b1f469.png">

+# Kafka Topic
+ - In kafka data is classified into topics where publish can publish certain related data on certain topic and consumer will consume that data from that topic.
+These messages can stay on disk based on size or time strategy where in case of time strategy we can say how long a msg can retain in kafka or we can provide maximum parition size so once that size is reached old data will start evacuating.

+### No Kafka server can run without a zookeeper server.
+It is mandatory to run the zookeeper server.

+While publishing the kafka messages we can explicitly mention the partition if not then kafka broker user its default partitioner which uses a hash function on key level to decide which parittion it should write in a evenly distributed messages accorss the partitions.
+Sarama go package also provides a way to implement a custom paritioner where we can use customer algorithms for message partition distribution.